 In France, you will receive the necessary medical attention in case of a problem.
 Paris has competent and well-equipped medical infrastructures.
 Medical consultations are easily accessible and financially affordable.

+You will be able to find most of drugs and pharmaceuticals.
 And you can also get all of your medical tests done on the spot!

 Now you just need to find out how it all works over there.
 And that’s what Sweet Trip is here for!